Divorce Disputes and Asset Division in the UAE 2026

 6. Structure of the business entity shares

-Any assets owned before the marriage remain individual assets unless they were shared in the marriage period.
-In contrast, any assets acquired within the marriage can become negotiable in financial settlements depending on the nature of the case.
+Any assets owned before the marriage remain individual assets unless they were shared during the marriage period.
+The treatment of assets acquired during marriage depends on the applicable law, ownership structure, financial contributions, and the specific circumstances of the case.

 Division of Real Estate and Investments